thoughtbot/ruby-science/book/principles/law_of_demeter.md

 The Law of Demeter was developed at Northeastern University.
 It's named after the Demeter Project, which is itself named after Demeter, the Greek goddess of the harvest.
-There is widespread disagreement as to its pronunciation, but the correct pronunciation emphasises the second syllable; you can trust us on that.
+There is widespread disagreement as to its pronunciation, but the correct pronunciation emphasizes the second syllable; you can trust us on that.

 This principle states that: